philwantsfish/shard/README.md

         Instagram
 ```

-The master branch has modules for GitHub and BitBucket as well.
+The master branch has modules for GitHub, BitBucket, and Kijiji as well.

 ## Examples